davidlacho/German-English-Translator/sentences.md

+- Danke für Ihre Hilfe: "Thank you for your help."
 - Danke, und hier ist Ihr Kassenzettel.: "Thank you, and here is your receipt."
 - Der Badeanzug ist schön, denn er ist lila.: "The swimsuit is beautiful because it is purple."
 - Die Nachbarn wollen heute Abend eine Party machen: The neighbors want to have a party tonight.
 - Die Sonne scheint hier immer und es ist zu heiß: The sun always shines here and it is too hot.
 - Die Sonne scheint, ich will nicht arbeiten!: "The sun is shining, I don't want to work!"
 - Die nächste Station ist München.: The next station is Munich.
+- Du musst keine Geschenke: "You don't have to bring any gifts."
+- Du musst: "You must."
 - Du schläfst nicht, denn du trinkst acht Tassen Kaffee.: You don't sleep because you drink eight cups of coffee.
 - Er hat Turnschuhe, denn er läuft gern.: "He has sneakers because he likes running."
 - Er trinkt drei Tassen Kaffee, aber er schläft gut.: He drinks three cups of coffee but he sleeps well.